Contract Compliance Agent

 Monitor gift and hospitality thresholds against company policy Does any gift, hospitality, travel, or entertainment exceed the policy threshold or trigger pre-approval requirement?
 Rules Engine Auditor

-Deterministic threshold monitoring against company gift and hospitality policy aligned with FCPA Resource Guide guidance plus UK MoJ adequate procedures guidance plus ISO 37001 Anti-bribery Management Systems requirements.
-Typical thresholds: USD 250 per gift (US baseline), USD 100 per gift (China + Russia high-risk geographies), USD 0 government officials zero-tolerance, USD 500 cumulative annual hospitality.
-Pre-approval workflow for above-threshold items with documented business justification, attendee identification, government touchpoint disclosure, plus reasonable + bona fide business expense substantiation
+Deterministic threshold monitoring against the company gift-and-hospitality policy, aligned with the FCPA Resource Guide, UK MoJ adequate-procedures guidance, and the ISO 37001 anti-bribery management-system requirements.
+Typical thresholds are USD 250 per gift as the US baseline, USD 100 per gift in high-risk geographies such as China and Russia, zero tolerance for government officials, and USD 500 cumulative annual hospitality.
+Above-threshold items go through a pre-approval workflow with a documented business justification, attendee identification, government-touchpoint disclosure, and substantiation as a reasonable, bona fide business expense.

 Decision Record